Elehiggle/Claude3MattermostChatbot/README.md

 ## Prerequisites

 - Python 3.12 or just a server with [Docker](https://docs.docker.com/get-started/). _(you can get away with using lower Python versions if you use datetime.datetime.utcnow() instead of datetime.datetime.now(datetime.UTC))_
+- Anthropic API key
 - Mattermost server with API access
-- Anthropic API key
-- Personal access token or login/password for a dedicated Mattermost user account for the chatbot
+- Mattermost Bot token (alternatively personal access token or login/password for a dedicated Mattermost user account for the chatbot)
+- The bot account needs to be added to the team

 ## Installation